PhEEP/pheep-me-blog/WSL/terminal.md

 # Install oh-my-fish
 commands to install omf
 # Get that simple-ass-prompt
-omf import simple-ass-prompt
+omf theme simple-ass-prompt
 ```

+`simple-ass-prompt` has by far been my favorite theme to use with fish.
+It gives all the information I need to know about which use I am, what path I'm on, and just enough `git` information to guide me.
+There are, of course, others and you are most welcome to try them, `omf theme` will list them out.

-## Set fish as the terminal to run on `bash init`
+### Set fish as the terminal to run on `bash init`

 I use `nano` to edit `~/.bashrc`, if you know VIM, more power to you.